Get ready for Fall 2027 admission. The application opens August 8, 2026.

-Yale School of Nursing logo
+Yale School of Nursing

-Master of Science in Nursing (MSN)
+Master of Science in Nursing

-Take Your Next Step at Yale
+Take Your Next Step

-If you're already a registered nurse ready to deepen your clinical expertise and pursue a career as an advanced practice nurse practitioner, Yale School of Nursing’s MSN program offers a powerful next step.
-The 2-year program builds on your nursing experience while preparing you for advanced roles in areas of specialty such as primary care, mental health, women’s health, and midwifery.
+Already a registered nurse?
+Advance with purpose and become a Yale-trained nurse practitioner in just two years.
+The MSN program builds on your nursing experience while preparing you for advanced practice in areas such as primary care, mental health, women's health, and midwifery.

 Loading...